iodepo/odis-arch/resources/ODISColumbia2025/speakerNotes.md

 Here will try and demonstrate authoring
 JSON-LD and maybe some basic validation.

-We can leverage rust pad.  https://rustpad.io/#iVUZoo
+We can leverage rust pad.  https://rustpad.io/#IODPOIH

 1) Load up an example JSON-LD document from the ODIS book.
-Pull the example from: https://book.odis.org/thematics/dataset/index.html
+Pull the example from: https://book.odis.org/thematics/dataset/index.html or from the [GitHub repo examples.](https://github.com/iodepo/odis-arch/tree/master/resources/ODISColumbia2025/docs/section2)
-2) Load it to the rust pad above
+2) Load it to the shared rust pad
 3) Load it to https://validator.schema.org/
 4) Load it to https://json-ld.org/playground/